andrewbayly/Wireworld/README.md

 [LIVE DEMO](https://andrewbayly.github.io/Wireworld/index.html?program=A "Live Demo")

 The programs will automatically start when you load the pages.
+Open the JavaScript console to see the different versions of the program: source code, assembler, byte code and binary.

 # Wire